takaneichinose/ti-3d-shapes/README.md

 yarn install
 ```

-After installing the dependencies, run the command below to compile the Typescript code into Javascript
+After installing the dependencies, run the command below to compile the TypeScript code into JavaScript

 ```
 yarn build
 ```

-After building the package, 'dist' folder will be created at the same directory, and 'ti-3d-shapes.js' Javascript file will be created at the same time.
+After building the package, 'dist' folder will be created at the same directory, and 'ti-3d-shapes.js' JavaScript file will be created at the same time.
 This file can be sourced at the ```<script>``` tag in HTML code.

 ## To Do

 These are the other shapes that I'm planning to make:
-1. Full-Polygon (or namely sphere)
 1. Triangle
+1. Sphere
-1. Pyramid
+1. Cone
-1. Parallelogram
+1. Trapezoid
 1. Doughnut
+1. Texture
+1. Shading